Here’s What We Know About The Colorado STEM School Shooting So Far

 The Reaction

-Colorado Governor Jared Polis said at a news conference said that he is “sickened” by the shooting.
+Colorado Governor Jared Polis said at a news conference that he is “sickened” by the shooting.

 “A student’s life was taken too soon by this act of violence.
 I share the heartbreak, the frustration, the sickness.”